Cloud Vulnerability DB

 A community-led vulnerabilities database

-A vulnerability has been identified in the Linux kernel affecting the platform/x86/intel/pmt component, tracked as CVE-2025-38559.
-The issue was discovered in August 2025 and involves a NULL pointer access in the crashlog functionality.
-The vulnerability affects the intelpmtread() function when used for binary sysfs operations (NVD).
+A vulnerability was discovered in the Linux kernel (CVE-2025-38559) related to a NULL pointer access issue in the platform/x86/intel/pmt component.
+The vulnerability was disclosed on August 19, 2025, affecting the intelpmtread() function when used for binary sysfs operations (NVD).

 The vulnerability stems from the usage of intelpmtread() for binary sysfs, which requires a pcidev.
 The current implementation only validates the endpoint value for telemetry endpoint usage.
-When used without the endpoint (ep) parameter, the crashlog functionality triggers a NULL pointer exception.
-The issue manifests as a kernel NULL pointer dereference at address 0x0000000000000000, resulting in an Oops condition (NVD).
+When used without the endpoint (ep) parameter, the crashlog usage triggers a NULL pointer exception at address 0x0000000000000000.
+The issue manifests in the call trace through various kernel functions including sysfskfbinread, kernfsfopreaditer, and others (NVD).

-When exploited, this vulnerability causes a kernel crash through a NULL pointer dereference, potentially leading to system instability and denial of service conditions.
-The issue affects the system's ability to properly handle crashlog operations in the Intel Platform Monitoring Technology (PMT) subsystem (NVD).
+The vulnerability results in a kernel NULL pointer dereference, which can lead to system crashes and potential denial of service conditions.
+This affects systems utilizing the Intel Platform Monitoring Technology (PMT) functionality (NVD).

-The vulnerability has been addressed by augmenting the struct intelpmtentry with a pointer to the pcidev, preventing the NULL pointer exception.
-A fix has been implemented in the Linux kernel codebase to properly handle the pcidev requirement for crashlog operations (NVD).
+The fix involves augmenting the struct intelpmtentry with a pointer to the pcidev to prevent the NULL pointer exception.
+This modification has been implemented in the kernel source code to properly handle the crashlog usage scenario (NVD).

 Source: This report was generated using AI